VictoriaMetrics/VictoriaMetrics/docs/MetricsQL.md

 #### changes

 `changes(series_selector[d])` calculates the number of times the raw samples changed on the given lookbehind window `d` per each time series returned from the given [series_selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors).
+Unlike `changes()` in Prometheus it takes into account the change from the last sample before the given lookbehind window `d`.
+See [this article](https://medium.com/@romanhavronenko/victoriametrics-promql-compliance-d4318203f51e) for details.
 Metric names are stripped from the resulting rollups.
 This function is supported by PromQL.
+See also [changes_prometheus](#changes_prometheus).

+#### changes_prometheus

+`changes_prometheus(series_selector[d])` calculates the number of times the raw samples changed on the given lookbehind window `d` per each time series returned from the given [series_selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors).
+It doesn't take into account the change from the last sample before the given lookbehind window `d` in the same way as Prometheus does.
+See [this article](https://medium.com/@romanhavronenko/victoriametrics-promql-compliance-d4318203f51e) for details.
+Metric names are stripped from the resulting rollups.
+This function is supported by PromQL.
+See also [changes](#changes).

 #### count_eq_over_time